LaboratoryB/nextcloud-docker/README.md

 ./deploy.sh
 ```

 9. Find the local IP of the machine running Docker, for example `10.0.0.10`, `192.168.1.10`, or if you are running Docker on the machine you're reading this on, `127.0.0.1`.
-Add this along with your Nextcloud subdomain to your hosts file:
+Add this along with your Nextcloud subdomain to your hosts file by running:
 ```bash
 echo "127.0.0.1 nextcloud.example.com" | sudo tee -a /etc/hosts
 ```